atreyasha/dotfiles/docs/develop.md

     5.  issue of specified subkey not being used:
         <https://github.com/neomutt/neomutt/issues/2980>

-    6.  update exact subkey when this is fixed
+        1.  update exact subkey when this is fixed

-7. Mimeapps/mailcap
+7. PGP keys

-    1.  add mailcap helpers in `conf` and coordinate with mimetypes

-    2.  synchronize mime system program defaults to same as ranger\'s rifle

-8. PGP public key

     1.  host public key on `keys.openpgp.org` or `keybase.io`